Telangana BJP slams CM KCR for not conducting enough COVID-19 tests in the state

 "World Health Organization (WHO) and ICMR has issued strong advisory to test extensively, contact tracing and islolate to ensure arrest of tramission of coronavirus in the community.
 It is evident that the state government is paying no heed to this very important task and behaving wishful and irresponsible," the BJP chief spokesperson said.

-The BJP leader further went on to say that IT Minister KT Rama Rao is talking of plasma therapy initiative in the state without having either enough pre-emptive testing or antibody testing facilities in the state.
+The BJP leader further went on to say that IT Minister K T Rama Rao is talking of plasma therapy initiative in the state without having either enough pre-emptive testing or antibody testing facilities in the state.

 What does your child think about the coronavirus lockdown: Send us their thoughts